James Herriot Library

 Our electronic and print journals are listed separately so you may get two hits in the results list for the same title.
 Please note that we don't always have the same coverage in print/electronic and some journals are only available in one format.

 You can renew the loan period for items up to 5 times unless another reader needs them.
-This can be done online from Log into your Library Account if they are not overdue.
+This can be done from your Library Account if they are not overdue.
 Renewals may also be made in person or by telephone (0141-330-5708).
 Books can be renewed at the James Herriot or University Library.
 If a book has been recalled by another user, you will be contacted via your student email address and asked to return it by a specific date.
 The Short Loan Collection has different loan periods.

 Books may be returned either directly to the James Herriot Library or via the University Library, except for short loan items which must be returned to the James Herriot Library only.
 A book drop box is located beside the enquiry desk for returns.
-A fine is charged on late returns.
-More information on fines can be found on our Fines and Charges page.

-James Herriot Short Loan Collection
+Short Loan Collection

 Multiple copies of books on course lists are kept on the shelves to the right of the enquiry desk and are generally one week loan with renewal option.